TheFoundation/linkace-magic-drop/README.md

 # linkdrop
+Automated linkace assistant

+* loads links via drag n drop or paste
+* fancy UI
-Automated linkace assistant with fancy UI and the ability to use NVIDIA NIM for auto selection of lists and tags
+* ability to use NVIDIA NIM for auto selection of lists and tags

 ---